shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersUsernameGet"></a>
 # **orgNameAppNameUsersUsernameGet**
-> orgNameAppNameUsersUsernameGet(orgName, appName, authorization, username)
+> String orgNameAppNameUsersUsernameGet(orgName, appName, authorization, username)

 Get a User